dvaumoron/puzzleloginserver/README.md

 # puzzleloginserver

-A simple implementation of a [puzzleloginservice](https://github.com/dvaumoron/puzzleloginservice) server calling a sql database.
+An implementation of a [puzzleloginservice](https://github.com/dvaumoron/puzzleloginservice) server calling a sql database.